• Use Cases

 Product-Led Growth (PLG) and onboarding-heavy products create intent signals long before a user submits a form or books a call.
 Revisiting a setup screen, a pricing page, or a feature detail page often means the user needs help or is moving closer to a decision right now.

-Most teams still process those signals too late.
-They batch analytics, export lists, or ask an internal team to infer intent after the moment has already passed.
-That means tutorials, outreach, and internal visibility all arrive after the user has moved on.
+Most teams still process those signals too late — they batch analytics, export lists, or ask someone to infer intent after the moment has already passed.
+Multiplied by every workspace that wants its own tutorial trigger, that becomes a maintenance problem.

 Behavioral routing changes that timing.
-When visit_count crosses a threshold on a meaningful page, the right systems can react while the user is still in the product and still showing intent.
+When visit_count crosses a threshold on a meaningful page, the destinations each workspace has connected can react while the user is still in the product and still showing intent.

 The event flow